AdamSobieski/Argumentation/Documents/MIME.md

 ## Metadata

 There exists a `Content-Description` header for providing text descriptions of parts.
-There could be created a new MIME header, perhaps named `Content-Metadata`, to refer to those parts which serve as metadata.
-Additionally or instead, those parts providing metadata could make use of a new header, perhaps named `Content-About`, to refer to those things which they describe.
+There could be created a new MIME header, perhaps named `Content-Metadata`, to refer to those parts which serve as metadata for a message or message part.

+Additionally or instead, those parts providing metadata could make use of a new header, perhaps named `Content-About`, to refer to the messages or message parts that they describe.

 ### Message Parts